Bicskow/rpiGateOpener/README.md

 </p>

 ## Features
-- Indicates if the application is successfuly connected
+- Indicates if the application is successfully connected
 - User interface is automatically locked to prevent accidental activation
 - Trigger vehicle access
 - Trigger pedestrian access